My Tokyo Guide

-From Shinjuku Station: Take the Semi Limited Express train on the Keio Line for Takaosanguchi Station.
-(Travel time: About 55 minutes)
+From Shinjuku Station: Take the Semi Limited Express train on the Keio Line to Takaosanguchi Station.
+Travel time: About 55 minutes.

-From Tokyo Station: Take the JR Chuo Line and transfer at Takao Station to the Keio Takao Line for Takaosanguchi Station.
-(Travel time: One hour 25 minutes)
+From Tokyo Station: Take the JR Chuo Line and transfer at Takao Station to the Keio Takao Line to Takaosanguchi Station.
+Travel time: One hour 25 minutes.

 Mt.
 Takao is right before your eyes as soon as you get off the train at Takaosanguchi Station.
-You have a number of ways to make your way to the top, including numbered hiking trails of varying difficulty, a cable car, and a chairlift that transports you half way up the mountain.
-This means that whether you are traveling with children, older people, or companions who are simply not-that-into mountain treks, everybody can enjoy the mountain air, beautiful nature and views.
+There are a number of ways to make your way to the top, including numbered hiking trails of varying difficulty, a cable car, and a chairlift that transports you half way up the mountain.
+This means that whether you are traveling with children, older people, or companions who are less keen on mountain treks, everybody can enjoy the mountain air, beautiful nature and impressive views.

 You will know you are near the summit when you reach Takaosan Yakuo Temple.
 Stop by to pray for some good fortune and spot the statues of the long-nosed, red-faced mountain gods—or Tengu—dotted around the temple.

-The Takao 599 Museum—named after the height of the mountain—houses distinctive visuals and exhibitions based on the theme of Mt.
-Takao and its wildlife.
-Wander around the light and breezy museum and rest your feet for a while on the outdoor terrace or indoor café.
+The TAKAO 599 MUSEUM—named after the height of the mountain—houses distinctive visuals and exhibits based on the theme of Mt.
+Takao and its flora and fauna.
+Wander around the light and breezy museum and rest your feet for a while in the indoor café or the outdoor lawn area.
 Located a four-minute walk from Takaosanguchi Station, the museum makes a good start or end point for your trip.
 Entrance is free.